 - The 5-year ARRT credentialing examination pass rate from 2013-2017 is 96% for first-time examinees (146 students passed of 152 students on their first attempt).

-- The 5-year job placement rate from May 2011-May 2015 is 96% (52 of 54 students actively seeking employment obtained jobs).
+- The 5-year job placement rate from May 2013-May 2017 is 92% (59 of 64 students actively seeking employment obtained jobs).
 Prior to May 2015, this was based on those seeking employment after earning a certificate and did not include those students continuing at the university to complete their bachelor’s degree as full-time students.

 Qualifications and Requirements

-The Radiologic Sciences program is a rigorous program that places specific demands on its students.
+The BS in Radiologic Sciences is a rigorous program that places specific demands on its students.
 As stated in the mission of the program, graduates of the program will meet the needs of the community as efficient and highly qualified professionals.

 The technical qualifications set forth by the American Registry of Radiologic Technologists combined with the Program’s views provides a guide to the essential qualities necessary to pursue a career in Radiologic Sciences as well as meet the expectations of the programs accrediting body (Joint Review Committee on Education of Radiologic Technologists (JRCERT).

 Students in the program will be required to verify their understanding and compliance with the technical standards, or their belief that with reasonable accommodations these standards can be met, through reading, signing and returning the form to the Program Director.

 In addition students are made aware of the program’s progression policy, health requirements to attend clinical internships and fees incurred.
-More detailed information can be found by following the link: QU RS Program Standards and Expectations
+More detailed information can be found by downloading the PDF below.